natacast/topology_notes/src/source/day1.rst

   --BEGIN--
   -- Use I3 to prove the following lemma lemma exists_point_not_on_line (ℓ : Line): ∃ A : Point, A ∉ ℓ :=
   begin
     sorry
   end

+  -- Challenge: is it true for two lines?
+If so, prove it lemma exists_point_not_on_two_line (r s : Line): ∃ A : Point, A ∉ r ∧ A ∉ s := begin
+    sorry
+  end